octonato/samples-ui-shoppingcart/README.md

 #### Deploying to Lightbend Cloudstate

 See the instructions here.
-If you have built your own Docker image be sure to replace the location of that image with the repository you pushed it to.
+Note: If you have built your own Docker image be sure to replace the location of that image with the repository you pushed it to.

 https://docs.lbcs.dev/tutorial/deploy-cart.html